near/nearcore/README.md

 ## Status

 This project is currently under heavy development.
-Please see Issues and Milestones to checkout the current progress and work items.
+Please see Issues and Milestones to checkout the current progress and working items.

 High level milestones: